35 of the Coolest & Unique Places To Stay In Ireland

 Some of Ireland’s more unusual places to stay

-What a beautiful way to spend the night or a week; watch the stars through the transparent walls while tucked into a 4-poster bed.
+What a beautiful way to spend the night or a week; watch the stars through the transparent walls while tucked into a 4-poster bed and enjoy the ultimate glamping experience.
 Finn Lough Bubble Domes are located near Enniskillen in the midst of some of Ireland’s most romantic wilds.

 You may find you need a great backpack when touring around Ireland and trust me a good backpack is hard to find so check out Melynda’s article on Choosing the best travel backpack.
 She really covers this in fantastic detail.

-A traditional Mongolian yurt in Ballymacoda, Cork.
-This tranquil, stargazer’s haven is only 5 minutes from any of 4 beaches.
-The yurt sits is beautiful gardens and has a wood burning stove, outhouse toilet with the use of a cottage kitchen and bathroom.
+A traditional Mongolian yurt in Whitegate, Cork a little more luxury for your Irish camping experience.
+This tranquil, stargazer’s haven is only 5 minutes from any of the 4 beaches.
+The yurt sits is beautiful gardens and has a wood-burning stove, and outhouse toilet with the use of a cottage kitchen and bathroom.
 Cost is from €60 Euros a night and the yurt sleeps 6.